khornberg/bible.math.js/README.md

 bible.math.js
 =============

-Provides methods to add or subtract verses from a given reference and to get a distance between two references.
+Provides methods to add or subtract verses from a given reference and to get a distance between one or two references.

 ## Usage